 Doctorate of Advanced Professional Studies in Applied Finance

-The strong academic ties between the University of Geneva and Tsinghua University resultated into a unique partnership of two prestigious international universities to provide academic excellence to train the wealth management professional of tomorrow.
-For this purpose, a brand new professional doctorate degree has been created in 2017 within the University of Geneva, the first of its kind in Switzerland ; the “Doctorate of Advanced Professional Studies in Applied Finance”.
+A brand new professional doctorate degree has been created in 2017 within the University of Geneva, the first of its kind in Switzerland ; the “Doctorate of Advanced Professional Studies in Applied Finance” provides academic excellence to train the wealth management professionals of tomorrow

 - A unique high-level professional doctoral degree that specializes in Wealth Management

-- Offered jointly by the the University of Geneva and Tsinghua University
+- Offered by the the University of Geneva

 - Combining theoretical and applied knowledge in finance